divyanshddn146/C-Language/LET US C/Chapter 2/Question 1/README.md

 **PROBLEM STATEMENT:**

-Enter any number as input through the keyboard and WAP to calculate the sum of its digits.
+Q. Enter any number as input through the keyboard and WAP to calculate the sum of its digits.